DhamuIndia/PersonManagementSystem/README.md

 	Step 1- File -> Import -> Maven -> Existing Maven project

-	Step 2- Run the Project on Tomcat v9.0 Server.
+	Step 2- Select the Project -> Run as -> Run on Server -> Run the Project on Tomcat v9.0 Server.

    The URL to launch the application is http://localhost:8080/PersonManagment/